0xYao/goblog/README.md

 - Install the protocol buffer compiler `protoc`

+# Get Started

+All services are inside the `internal` directory.
+For example, to start the `ArticleService` from the root directory, run `go run internal/articles/main.go`.
+Then initialize the client to invocate service methods with `go run clients/article_client/main.go`

 # Overview

 - The project will implement the following pattern, repository, factory, model, domain and services.